Great Yarmouth

 in Yarmouth Roads awaiting a favourable wind.
 The Yarmouth Roads is a stretch of

-(usually) safe water just off Yarmouth but inshore of
+(usually) safe water which lies just off the coast - slightly

 |